Master the Business of Entrepreneurial Journalism

 Wrap-Up Networking

-Finish the day by sharing contact information with new colleagues and setting up any systems that will help cement your day of learning.
+Finish the day by evaluating the learning, sharing contact information with new colleagues, and setting up any next steps that will help cement your day of learning.

 Thank you to our 2026 sponsors!